smidazai/scan_functional/supplementary.md

 }
 ```

-**Remark:** it is usual to leave aside the first simulated data.
-Here,
+**Note:** It is common to discard the initial simulated data.
+In this
-we plot the functional data (figure on the left) and we only keep the
+example, we plot the full set of functional data (figure on the left)
-last 75 values (figure on the right)
+and retain only the last 75 values (figure on the right).

 ``` r
 par(oma = c(0, 0, 0, 0), mar = c(3, 3, 1, 1), las = 1, mfrow = c(1, 2))